JensRantil/jensrantil.github.io/content/posts/2024-12-06_good-process-is-invisible.md

 Most of the above processes are flawless and help us get our job done.
 But then we have these processes that simply are in our way; Filing expenses in a horrible expenses system, submitting vacation requests in HR systems, ...

 Since the word "process" is so frowned upon, I try to avoid using it.
-These days, I just say something like "Could we standardize a bit how we do this [to avoid mistakes]?".
+These days, I just say something like "Could we standardize a bit how we do this to avoid mistakes?".
 I propose a process.
 You just don't know it.